qd9069/my_first_portfolio/README.md

 In this webpage, you will see projects and work applications that I have been developed and deployed.

 The main purpose of this project is to build my first Portfolio Webpage and to practise my skills in HTML and CSS.
-This gives me a very good opptunity to practise skills like flexbox, media queries, and the use of variables in CSS.
+This gives me a very good opptunity to practise skills such as flexbox, media queries, and the use of variables in CSS.

-I have so much fun while working on this project ❤️
+I had so much fun while working on this project ❤️

-AND Please feel free to reach out if you have any questions or comments regarding my portfolio webpage or other projects!
+Please feel free to reach out if you have any questions or comments regarding my portfolio webpage or other projects!
 ```

 ## Usage